 Finding Our Way Home: A Spiritual Journey into Earth Community shares a spiritual journey that is holistic, grounded, communal, and ecologically faithful.

 I have also created a book by the same name as the blog–Finding Our Way Home: A Spiritual Journey Into Earth Community.
 This blog was first born as a venue for sharing the ideas in early versions of the manuscript, and then the manuscript further evolved as well.
-In December of 2016, the book will be available through Small Bird Press via lulu.com.
+In December of 2016, the book was published through Small Bird Press via lulu.com.
 Find out more on the blog page headed “The Book.”
 From the back cover:

 In this time of ecological crisis, all that is holy calls us into a more intimate partnership with the diverse and beautiful beings of this earth.
 In Finding Our Way Home, Myke Johnson reflects on her personal journey into such a partnership and offers a guide for others to begin this path.

 Learning from the Indigenous philosophy that everything is related, she found in her plant and animal neighbors generous teachers for a way back to connection: a chamomile flower, a small bird, a copper beech tree, a garden slug, a forest fern.
 Their lessons are interwoven with insights from environmental science, fractal geometry, childhood Catholic mysticism, the prophet Elijah, fairy tales, and permaculture design.
 Each chapter includes practices for further reflection and experience.